 At the time of writing, New Hampshire has vaccinated the highest percentage of its state population.
-The first dose of the vaccine has been administered to 52.3% of its residents.
-New Mexico and Connecticut follow with 45% and 44.4%.
+The first dose of the vaccine has been administered to 60.2% of its residents.
+Massachusetts follows with 56%.
 Press the play button on the chart below to see how the stats change over time.

-The eight states administering the vaccine to the highest percentage of their populations also include Massachusetts, Maine, South Dakota, Vermont, and New Jersey.
-Meanwhile, Puerto Rico, Mississippi, Alabama, and Georgia are among the states that have administered the first dose to the smallest percentages of their populations.
+The eight states administering the vaccine to the highest percentage of their populations — seven of which are located in the Northeast — also include Connecticut, Maine, Vermont, New Jersey, Hawaii, and Rhode Island.
+Meanwhile, Mississippi, Alabama, and Louisiana are among the states that have administered the first dose to the smallest percentages of their populations.

 On April 3, more than four million people in the United States received a coronavirus vaccine — the nation’s highest one-day total since December — amid a rising caseload and increase in hospitalizations.